 - On 3 July 2018, the Guarantor received a notice from the Spanish authority of initiation of a tax audit for the concepts corporate income tax (consolidated group), corresponding to the 2015 and 2016 fiscal years, and value added tax, corresponding to the periods between April and December of 2015 (individual) and 2016 (VAT group).
 On 12 June 2020, the Guarantor signed "tax-assessment proposals in agreement" as well as "assessments with previous agreement" regarding corporate income tax corresponding to fiscal years 2015-2018.
 Regarding fiscal years 2015 and 2016, the referred tax assessment proposals are final.
 In turn, the tax-assessment proposals for fiscal years 2017 and 2018 are provisional given that the tax audits were limited to the verification of the income reduction derived from specific intangible assets.
 The total amount of tax due is €3,072 thousand.
 The Board of Directors of the Guarantor has estimated that the criteria applied by the tax authorities do not have a material impact on the years open to tax audit.
 Furthermore, on 9 June 2020, the Guarantor signed, in disagreement, proposals of tax assessments regarding value added tax.
 The tax-assessment proposals amount to €2,413 thousand.
 The purpose of the value-added-tax audits is the regularisation of the consideration exchanged for the financial activities carried out by the Guarantor and its effects in connection with the deductibility of value added tax.
 The arguments put forward by Cellnex were not accepted and on 22 December 2020 final assessments were communicated.
 In January 2021 Cellnex appealed the final assessments before the Economic-Administrative Court and requested for the adjournment of the assessments by granting a bank guarantee to the Spanish Tax Authorities.
 The tax authorities have considered that the Group's approach was reasonable and have expressly stated that no penalties should be imposed. - In October 2020, the Italian tax authorities requested copies of certain transfer pricing documentation from Cellnex Italy relating to fiscal year 2016.
-Following this request, in May and June 2021, the Italian tax authorities requested additional documentation.
-The tax process remains open as of the date of this Information Memorandum.
-The Group does not expect any material impact on the Group's financial condition from the foregoing tax process. - In December 2021, the Dutch Tax Authorities issued initial tax assessments in relation to the amount of real estate transfer tax ("RETT") paid in respect of the 2016 acquisitions of Protelindo Netherlands B.V. and Shere Group Limited.
-Cellnex shall engage with the Dutch Tax Authorities to appeal the assessment and no material impact is expected.
+Following this request, in May and June 2021, the Italian tax authorities requested additional documentation and in July 2022, Cellnex Italy and the Italian tax authorities held a further meeting.
+In April 2023, a final tax-assessment was agreed and closed with the Italian tax authorities with no material impact on the Group. - In December 2021, the Dutch Tax Authorities issued initial tax-assessments in relation to the amount of real estate transfer tax ("RETT") paid in respect of the 2016 acquisitions of Protelindo Netherlands B.V. and Shere Group Limited.
+Cellnex has engaged with the Dutch Tax Authorities to appeal the assessment and no material impact is expected.
 During 2022, the Dutch Tax Authorities raised assessments relating to historic (2012) RETT transactions affecting Towerlink Netherlands B.V. and Shere Masten B.V.
-The Group shall continue to engage with the Dutch Tax Authorities on the resolution of such assessments, but with no material impact expected to arise.
+In May 2023, a favourable judgment was ruled in favour of Towerlink Netherlands B.V. and associated legal proceedings were closed without any adverse impact on the Group.
+Furthermore, in September 2023, the Dutch Tax Authorities have withdrawn from the legal proceedings relating to the 2012 Shere Masten B.V. transaction.
+The Group shall continue to engage with the Dutch Tax Authorities on the resolution of the outstanding assessment, but with no material impact expected to arise. - In December 2022, the Portuguese tax authorities communicated to Cellnex Portugal the commencement of a general tax audit in relation to corporate income tax and VAT relating to fiscal year 2020.
+The Group does not expect any material impact on the Group's financial condition from the foregoing tax audit.
+In September 2023, the audit was closed with no adjustments.